vhscom/hyperdrive/README.txt

 Hyperdrive is a WordPress plugin giving [supporting browsers] (http://caniuse.com/#search=fetch) access to a performance optimization technique known as [Fetch Injection](https://hackcabin.com/post/managing-async-dependencies-javascript/), enabling themes and sites to download resources such as JavaScript and CSS asynchronously and in parallel while preserving execution order.

 Using Fetch Injection will reduce perceived latency during page load when compared with traditional methods and has been shown to increase time to initial render by as much as 200-300% for new visitors.
-Returning visitors are capable of even greater performance gains thanks to modern browser caching techniques such as Service Workers uses in Progressive Web Applications.
+Returning visitors are capable of even greater performance gains thanks to modern browser caching techniques such as Service Workers, commonly used in Progressive Web Applications.

 == Installation ==